Start With the Easy Stuff

 I donated:

-- Cargo shorts & knit shorts that were too big
+- Cargo shorts and knit shorts that were always too big

 4. Am I not excited to wear this?